nicogig/fleming-soc-website-source/content/pages/diptrace.md

 If you get stuck, don’t hesitate to ask.

-If you need to see a bigger version of the images, simply click on them and they'll open in a new tab.
+If you need to see a bigger version of the images, simply right click on them and click "Open in new Tab".

 ## The General PCB Design Project